xpl/useless/README.md

 ### Upcoming features

-- Brand new test system based on [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) (will replace old `Testosterone` subsystem)
 - Splitting of distinct framework parts to separate projects (finally, _useful_ ones).

 ### Recent updates / changelog

 - A new [HTTP server framework](https://github.com/xpl/useless/tree/master/server) built around the recent `Androgene` subsystem.
 See the code [example](https://github.com/xpl/useless#server-app-framework) here.
 It allows to write and debug complex asynchronous chains in no time, with unprecedented level of error reporting legibility.

 - Working prototype of [Androgene](https://github.com/xpl/useless/blob/master/Androgene.js) subsystem, delivering the "supervised Promises" concept for [asynchronous/nonlinear logging and stack traces](http://img.leprosorium.com/2523074).
-It is a core mechanism behind the upcoming unit test system and a new HTTP server framework.
+It is also a core mechanism behind the upcoming unit test system (will replace the old `Testosterone` thing).

 - Early sketch of [Promise+](https://github.com/xpl/useless/blob/master/base/Promise%2B.js) library for highly abstract data-processing algorithms that can handle any type of data (arrays, objects, scalars) and any kind of operator function (either sync or async).